Wealize/openid_lib/README.md

 - Issuance of access tokens
   - Support for `grant_type` "authorization_code".
   - Support for `grant_type` "pre-authorize_code".
-- Issuance of W3C credentials for version 2 of the data model.
+- Issuance of W3C credentials for version 1 and 2 of the data model.
-  - Verification of DIDs control tests.
+  - Verification of DIDs for control proofs.
   - Support for in-time flow.
   - Support for deferred flow.